Duck Dynasty: Seasonal ratings

-Concerns
+Controversy

 Phil Robertson stated on Sports Spectrum, a Christian sports publication, that he confronted producers about editors of the show telling them not to say Jesus's name while praying at the end of episodes, and that they added intermittent bleep censors over random portions of the cast's unscripted dialogue although there was no profanity being spoken.
 Robertson cited the issues as part of what is often called "spiritual warfare", that there was no swearing that needed to be edited out, and the prayers were being censored to avoid offending non-Christian religious people.
 A&E did not comment on the claims.

 A&E suspended Phil Robertson over remarks he made during an interview with Drew Magary for GQ Magazine which had attracted outside criticism.
 During the interview for a featured article in GQ's January 2014 issue, titled "What the Duck?", Magary asked Robertson: "What, in your mind, is sinful?"
 Robertson replied: "Start with homosexual behavior and just morph out from there.
 Bestiality, sleeping around with this woman and that woman and that woman and those men."
 A&E stated they were "extremely disappointed to have read Phil Robertson's comments in GQ, which are based on his own personal beliefs and are not reflected in the series Duck Dynasty".
 He said he is a "product of the '60s" but has since lived his life on Biblical principles.
 He added: "I would never treat anyone with disrespect just because they are different from me."
 The Robertson family released a statement about A&E's decision, refusing to do the show without him and supporting Phil by saying that while some of his comments were "coarse," his beliefs are "grounded in the teachings of the Bible."
 In the first public interview since the GQ interview, Robertson stood by his words and said: "Jesus will take sins away.
 If you're a homosexual, He'll take it away.
 If you're an adulterer, if you're a liar, what's the difference?;" Robertson himself would later be revealed to have had an adulterous affair in the 1970s which resulted in him conceiving a daughter.

 Robertson's remarks were reported in the media, with reactions split.
 Many social conservatives, including his corporate sponsors, some religious groups, and some Republican politicians including Sarah Palin, Bobby Jindal and Mike Huckabee, supported his right to such opinions.
 Robertson faced significant opposition from individuals viewing his comments as anti-gay and bigoted.
 A&E reversed Robertson's suspension.
 The network cited Phil and the family's regret for the use of "coarse language" in discussing body parts, and stated that A&E would launch a public service announcement across the channel's "entire portfolio" that would promote "tolerance and acceptance among all people."
 A Human Rights Campaign representative saw the reinstatement and message as a positive step, and "the real harm that such anti-gay and racist comments can cause" and the governor of Louisiana Bobby Jindal remarked on "tolerance of religious views".